Table Of Content

 Meltdowns: Neurological Crises of Sensory Overload

-While they may look on the surface, there’s a big difference between a tantrum and a meltdown.
+While they may look similar on the surface, there’s a big difference between a tantrum and a meltdown.
 Meltdowns are a fundamentally different experience for a child.
 If a tantrum is a behavioral choice to act out, a meltdown is a neurological event marked by complete loss of control.
-During a meltdown, such as in the case of an autism meltdown or with Sensory Processing Disorder, the child has reached a point of such intense sensory and emotional overload that their brain effectively short-circuits and can no longer process information or cope with surrounding demands.

 In these moments, the child often feels overwhelmed, flooded with inexplicable emotion, and unable to articulate their distress.
 Some may even experience dissociation, feeling disconnected from their body and surroundings.

 Notably, typical behavior strategies cannot resolve meltdowns in the moment.
 Reasoning with a child in meltdown mode is futile because their cognitive capacities are offline.
-Ignoring the episode or trying to place demands will only heighten their distress.
+Ignoring the episode or making demands will only heighten their distress.
 Even giving in to any initial request that may have preceded the meltdown will not calm them, as the root issue is not a desire for control but a loss of regulatory control.

 Another key distinction is that while tantrums are most common in toddlers and preschoolers, meltdowns can occur at any age.
 This is especially true for individuals with neurological differences or sensory processing sensitivities.
+Neurodivergent individuals—including those with Autism Spectrum Disorder, ADHD, or other neurodevelopmental differences – may continue experiencing meltdowns throughout their lives as their nervous systems remain more susceptible to sensory overload.

 Despite their outward similarities, tantrums and meltdowns differ considerably in their triggers, onset, resolution, and neurological basis.
 Distinguishing between the two is the first step in forming an appropriate action plan to help your child through either scenario.